 DOMAIN NAME: This is the name of a website.
 The first part of A Domain name (or website name) lets you know where you are.
 The last part tells you what type of website it is.
 For example, the Yahoo part of Yahoo.com tells us that Yahoo is a Search Engine.
 The .COM part tells us it is a COMMERCIAL TYPE WEBSITE (.COM stands for COMMERCIAL).

 DOWNLOAD: This is a term that means GETTING SOMETHING ( over the internet) FROM ANOTHER COMPUTER.
-An example would be Downloading a song from ITUNES or a movie from NETFLIX.
-After you have Downloading a file, IT IS NOW ON YOUR COMPUTER.
+An example would be Downloading a song.
+After you have Downloaded a file, IT’S NOW ON YOUR COMPUTER!

 DRIVER: A Driver is a group of small files that talks to the Computer’s Hardware through the operating system.
 Without Drivers, your printer, monitor or other hardware devices would not work because they would not be able to talk to the computer.